gatsbyjs/gatsby/docs/blog/2018-2-3-sites-with-headless-cms/index.md

 ## Which headless CMS should I choose?

-Whether or not you’re convinced that a headless CMS is a good idea, the next step would be to try some out for yourself.
+Whether or not you're convinced that a headless CMS is a good idea, the next step would be to try some out for yourself.
 I found this handy site with a [list of headless CMSs to keep an eye on](https://headlesscms.org/about/).

-And here’s what I learned from testing several popular CMSs for five minutes each.
-(Background: I’m a writer and content editor who knows just enough about developing to get myself into major trouble :)
+And here's what I learned from testing several popular CMSs for five minutes each.
+(Background: I'm a writer and content editor who knows just enough about developing to get myself into major trouble :)

 ### GraphCMS

 Their sleek design impressed me: the left hand side bar and onboarding process was quick and easy-to-understand.
 For example, I pretty much understand what web hooks are now, after 30 seconds of going through their tutorial.
 Very cool.
 Also, very excited to see their handy API explorer (built-in GraphiQL)!
-Not totally sure I get the concept called “enumerations” and the names for different kinds of permissions.
-The one called “create” was confusing because “create” is also a verb, so I expected something to happen when I clicked that button, but nothing happened.
+Not totally sure I get the concept called "enumerations" and the names for different kinds of permissions.
+The one called "create" was confusing because "create" is also a verb, so I expected something to happen when I clicked that button, but nothing happened.
 I suspect it is the name of one of the roles.

 ### ButterCMS

 I've read that [ButterCMS](https://buttercms.com) is particularly good for blogs, and after seeing how easy it is to add metadata and SEO title / metadescription to blog posts, it makes sense why this might be the case.
 Sometimes there were more clicks than necessary when saving things.
 And sometimes the jargon in this environment threw me off.
-Like “object”?
+Like "object"?
 What is that?
-It’s basically a category of content.
-So, if I’m going to create a lot of event descriptions, the event titles will be one object, the event description, another object, etc. It's an unfamiliar and abstract word for someone new to headless CMSs.
+It's basically a category of content.
+So, if I'm going to create a lot of event descriptions, the event titles will be one object, the event description, another object, etc. It's an unfamiliar and abstract word for someone new to headless CMSs.

 ### Contentful